juhidesai/x9115baymax/README.md

 ## Results

+The algorithm we developed can be configured to take customvalues for number of candidates in each solution set(n), number of candidates to generate(candidates), the controlling factor which determines how much part of the original solution should be mutated(cf) as well as the probability of mutating a candidate parent(c).

+We have highlighed the effect of candidate solution size in the following diagrams.
+The core insight here is that increasing the number of candidate solutions in a set inproves coverage(and takes a less number of generations to achieve the threshold).

+Data Results:

+1. Varying number of candidate solutions(n)

+These results show the coverage normalized to a float between 0 and 1 with 1 being the highest (100% coverage) shown with the help of an Inter Quartile Range mapping.

 n is the number of candidate solutions in a single test input case (The output of our program will be such a set with maximal coverage)

 n = 2